amirahSaad/NLP/Project Proposal.md

 ### Data Description:
-https://www.kaggle.com/andrewmvd/trip-advisor-hotel-reviews dataset on kaggle, consisting of 20k reviews from Tripadvisor, with tow columns reviews and rating .
+https://www.kaggle.com/andrewmvd/trip-advisor-hotel-reviews dataset on kaggle, consisting of 20k reviews from Tripadvisor, with two columns reviews and rating .
-We plan to predict the level of client satisfaction based on the Client's reviews
+We plan to predict the level of client satisfaction based on the client's reviews

 ### Tools:
 * Scikit-learn to perform unsupervised learning.